Jobhert/Fluff_Plush/README.md

 # Fluff_Plush

-Orignal Product Images websites are at the notepad
+Orignal Product Images websites are at the notepad / Image link.txt